tendermint/tendermint/docs/architecture/adr-080-libp2p-implementation.md

 context of libp2p.
 There is no need to make decisions about these at this time, our decisions.

+We will not make these decisions user-configurable without a specific need.
-We should not, however, (necessarily) aim to delegate these decisions to the users.
-While we should make it possible for users to pass a custom libp2p connection object (`host.Host`) with limited support, we should **not** aim to offer too many customizations or configurations of different libp2p fundamentals.
+We will make it possible for users to pass a custom libp2p connection object (`host.Host`) with limited support, but will otherwise not expose configurations and customizations of different libp2p fundamentals.

 ### Use GossipSub for Gossip Communication

-An unfortunate consequence of the current p2p implementation is that reactors (e.g. mempool, consensus, and evidence) implement their own gossip logic, and maintain their own tracking of the connected peer network.
-These workloads should eventually migrate to using gosipsub (e.g. setting `broadcats: true` and letting libp2p broadcast,) however, this requires removing all of the legacy code.
+An unfortunate consequence of the current p2p implementation is that reactors (e.g., mempool, consensus, and evidence) implement their own gossip logic, and maintain their own tracking of the connected peer network.
+These workloads should eventually migrate to using gosipsub (e.g., setting `broadcast: true` and letting libp2p broadcast,) however, this requires removing all of the legacy code.
 In the short term, we should leave the legacy gossip implementation for the first phase of the project.

 ## Detailed Design

-Based on what we currently know about this process, we should aim to:
+Based on what we currently know about this process, we will:

 - complete basic implementation of P2P fundamentals (e.g. Channel,
   host connection, etc.) for libp2p with the goal of having e2e